OriginQ/VQNET2.0-tutorial-en/source/rst/qnn.rst

     :param wires: qubit idx.
     :param params: parameter matrix, defaults to None.
     :param num_wires: the number of qubits, defaults to None.
-    :param num_wires: whether to conjugate transpose, the default is False.
+    :param use_dagger: whether to conjugate transpose, the default is False.
     :return: Output QTensor。

     Example::